How to Configure a Basic DHCPv4 Server

 DHCPv4 Example

-A sample configuration with basic DHCPv4 parameters configured on router Router0, a DHCPv4 server for the 192.168.1.0/24 LAN is shown in the Figure below.
+The figure below shows a sample configuration with basic DHCPv4 parameters configured on router Router0, a DHCPv4 server for the 192.168.1.0/24 LAN.

-The DHCPv4 service is by default enabled on most of Cisco IOS, if someone needs to disable the DHCP service.
-To disable the service, use the no service dhcp command in global configuration mode.
-To re-enable the service use the service dhcp command in global configuration mode.
+The DHCPv4 service is, by default, enabled on most Cisco IOS.
+If someone needs to disable the DHCP service, use the “no service dhcp” command in global configuration mode.
+To re-enable the service, use the “service dhcp” command in global configuration mode.

 Verifying DHCPv4

-In the above example, we have configured the DHCPv4 server on Router0.
-The DHCPv4 is configured to provide services of DHCPv4 to corresponding LAN.
+In the above example, we have configured the DHCPv4 server on Router0 to provide DHCPv4 services to the corresponding LAN.
 We can verify the DHCPv4 configuration using different commands.

-We can also verify the DHCP operation using the show ip dhcp binding command.
-You can see the output of this command in the figure below.
-The output of this command displays a list of all IPv4 address to MAC address bindings that have been provided by the DHCPv4 service.
+We can verify the DHCP operation using the show ip dhcp binding command.
+The output of this command is shown in the figure below.
+It displays a list of all IPv4 addresses to MAC address bindings provided by the DHCPv4 service.

 Another command for DHCP operation verification is show ip dhcp server statistics.
 This command verifies that messages are being received or sent by the router.
 This command also shows the counter about the number of DHCPv4 messages that have been sent and received.